directus/directus/docs/configuration/flows/operations.md

 # Operations

 > When a Flow is triggered, it performs an Operation.
-Whether you need to access and create Data within
+Whether you need to manage data within Directus, send information
-> Directus, send information off to outside services, create time-oriented Flows, set conditional logic or even trigger
+> off to outside services, set conditional logic or even trigger other Flows, these simple but powerful Operations can
-> other Flows, these simple but powerful Operations can make it happen.
+> make it happen.

 [[toc]]